-Reverend Jim Warrick shares ministerial duties with Reverend Castro.
+Reverend Jim Warrick shares ministerial duties with Reverend Kusunoki.
 After studying for several years and serving as a minister’s assistant, in 2003 Warrick sensei received Tokudo ordination as a Buddhist priest from our mother temple, the Nishi Hongwanji in Kyoto, Japan.
-He continued his studies and in 2008 Warrick Sensei received Kyoshi certifcation from the Nishi Hongwanji and was recognized by the Buddhist Churches of America as a part time Kyoshi minister intern at the Seattle Betsuin.
-He spends his weekdays working in private industry.
+He continued his studies and in 2008 Warrick Sensei received Kyoshi certifcation from the Nishi Hongwanji and was recognized by the Buddhist Churches of America as a part time volunteer Kyoshi minister at the Seattle Betsuin.
 Email »

-Minister’s Assistant Irene Goto became a certified Minister’s Assistant in the summer of 2011.
+Minister’s Assistant Irene Goto became a certified Minister’s Assistant in the summer of 2011 and received Tokudo ordination in 2014.
 “Through high school I attended a Christian church because there was no Buddhist temple near our home.
 In the mid 80’s when my daughter was in kindergarten she asked me to take her to this place called “church” so I decided to take her to the Buddhist Church.
 I was pleasantly surprised to find that what the ministers at Seattle Betsuin were teaching resonated with my views.
 I’ve been attending, participating, and listening ever since.
 I hope to help keep the Dharma resonating.”

 Minister’s Assistant Joe Schwab is one of the four members of the Seattle Betsuin’s first class of Minister’s Assistants who received certification in the summer of 2005 (the others were Bill Hirsch, Kevin Tanemura and Jim Warrick).
 Joe, along with the temple’s other Minister’s Assistants, volunteers at the temple helping to deliver the temple’s religious services.
 They also assist Rinban in supporting our sister temples in eastern Washington.